DARE-lab/DARE-lab.github.io/content/post/24-10-04-fair-care-workshop/index.md

   focal_point: 'top'
 ---

 Dr Neha Gupta, one of four directors on the FAIR+CARE cultural heritage network, participated in the first in-person workshop held in California, US.
-She leads a working group that focuses on the implementation of FAIR+CARE practices in the heritage sector, and in the development of an assessment tool and resources that Tribes, insitutions and researchers can use in their everyday practice.
+She leads a working group that focuses on the implementation of FAIR+CARE practices in the heritage sector, and in the development of an assessment tool and resources that Tribes, institutions and researchers can use in their everyday practice.

 <!--more-->